aaron-michaux/giraffe/README.md

 # TODO

- * Modules tests
- * Expressions tests
- * #if-then evaluation
- * #include evaluation: requires a new scanner
+ * Roll eval-context into context, including symbol table
+ * Scanner built from token sequence
+ * Diagnostics to store their own error messages